Anemia in Chronic Kidney Disease

 How is anemia related to chronic kidney disease?

-What are the signs and symptoms of anemia in someone with chronic kidney disease?
+What are the symptoms of anemia in someone with CKD?

 - chest pain

 - fast or irregular heartbeat

 Seek emergency medical care by calling 911 if you have chest pain that won’t go away.

 If you have difficulty breathing or shortness of breath, seek immediate medical care.

 What causes anemia in CKD?

 Anemia in people with CKD often has more than one cause.